arb/tacky/README.md

 - `[generateKey(request)]` - a function used to generate the cache key.
 The default value will return `request.raw.req.url`.
 If `undefined` is returned, cache lookup and storage will be completely skipped.
 All other results must be strings.
   - `request` - incoming hapi request object.

-tacky provides two additional data points throughout the request lifecycle via `response.plugins.tacky`; `state` and `cache`.
-These can be used outside of the plugin for business specific application.
+tacky provides two additional data points throughout the request lifecycle via `response.plugins.tacky` that can be used outside of the plugin for business specific application.
   - `cache` - object with the following keys.
 Will be `null` if `generateKey` returns `undefined`.
     - `maxAge` - number of milliseconds remaining for this cache record.
 This value should be used in custom logic outside tacky.
     - `ttl` - number of milliseconds remaining for this cache record.
 Will be `0` the first time a record is cached.
 Using `maxAge` is preferred because of this.
     - `privacy` - privacy setting used for the cache header
   - `state` - object passed into the callback of the `hydrate` method.
-Will be `null` if not provided by the callback to the `hydrate` method or if the result is available in the cache.
+Will be `null` if not provided by the callback to `hydrate` or if the result is not available in the cache.